 If the decision of an authorized agent or proxy seems to conflict directly with instructions in a living will or other clear instructions given by the patient, the outcome depends on the scope of discretion given to the agent or proxy.
 Normally, the durable power of attorney for health care confers broad decision-making discretion on the agent so that the patient's instructions serve as guidance, not mandates.
 Nevertheless, the health care practitioner should determine whether the document gives the agent broad discretion beyond the written instructions or limits the agent to the written instructions.
 Legal advice may be needed.

 If patients have no authorized surrogate, health care practitioners usually rely on the next of kin or even a close friend.
 However, the exact scope of authority and the priority of permissible surrogates vary by state.
 In states where default surrogate decision makers are authorized, the typical order of priority is a spouse (or domestic partner in jurisdictions that recognize this status), an adult child, a parent, a sibling, and then possibly other relatives or a close friend.
 If more than one person has the same priority (eg, several adult children), consensus is preferred, but some states allow health care practitioners to rely on a majority decision.
 However, dissension among authorized decision-makers merits further counseling or consultation with an institutional ethics committee or similar resource.

-Such consultation is also advisable if a patient’s decision-making capacity, a surrogate's authority, or the ethical or legal appropriateness of a particular treatment decision is disputed, consultation with an institutional ethics committee or similar body is advisable.
+Such consultation is also advisable if a patient’s decision-making capacity, a surrogate's authority, or the ethical or legal appropriateness of a particular treatment decision is disputed.
 If agreement on an ethically and legally sound resolution cannot be reached, health care practitioners or their institution may need to request court review.
 Many institutions make the ethics committee available on short notice; judicial review is typically more time-consuming.